How to Use Ahrefs Link Building: A Simple Guide

 Broken link building is a classic tactic that benefits everyone involved.
 You help a site owner fix an error on their website, and in return, you get a valuable backlink.
 This entire strategy is built on providing value first.
 Using Ahrefs’ Site Explorer, you can find broken links pointing to your competitors’ websites by going to the “Broken” report under the “Backlinks” section.
 When you find a broken link, the next step is to identify what the original content was about.
 If you have a similar piece of content on your site, you can reach out to the webmaster, let them know about their broken link, and offer your page as a replacement.
 This approach has a high success rate because you’re providing a direct solution.

-Build Links with Your Content
+How to Attract Links with Great Content

 Ultimately, the most sustainable way to earn high-quality backlinks is to create content that people naturally want to share.
 Your research in Ahrefs should directly inform your content strategy.
 Use the Content Gap analysis to see what keywords your competitors rank for that you don’t, and use the Top Pages report to see what content earns them the most links.
 This data helps you create content that is not only in demand but also has a proven track record of attracting links.
 Whether it’s an in-depth guide, original research, or a free tool, creating something valuable is the first step.
 The next is to perform SEO outreach to let relevant publishers and bloggers know it exists.

-Get the Most Out of Ahrefs
+Getting the Most Out of Your Ahrefs Subscription

 Using Ahrefs for backlink analysis is more than just pulling a one-time report.
 To truly get value from the tool, you need to build a consistent process for monitoring, analysis, and action.
 By turning data into a repeatable strategy, you can make smarter decisions, find better opportunities, and clearly demonstrate the impact of your SEO efforts.
 This involves establishing a regular check-in schedule to stay on top of your link profile and learning how to quickly identify the links that matter most.